-In this method, the Program Manager (PM) usually schedules all or most of the high-risk or critical activities in the earlier stage of the project schedule.
-This allows the critical tasks to be completed early as well as gives buffers to handle unexpected problems if arise.
+In this method, the Program Manager (PM) usually schedules all or most high-risk or critical activities in the earlier stage of the project schedule.
+This allows the critical tasks to be completed early and gives buffers to handle unexpected problems if they arise.
 Also, the PM will combine several tasks into one task and assign one resource to handle all.